condog101/SpineAlign/README.md

 For any questions regarding this repository or paper, please contact Connor (cd1723{at}ic[dot]ac[dot]uk)

 This paper presents the first realworld markerless tracking dataset.
-Due to size constraints of the collected .pcd frames, this dataset is currently hosted locally.
-We are trying to find a better hosting solution, however if you would like access please get in touch.
+The accompanying dataset can be found [here](https://huggingface.co/datasets/zcbecda/SpineAlign/tree/main).